gaultier/blog/roll_your_own_memory_profiling.md

 We now have to implement `mem_profile_record_alloc` and exporting the profile to the text format, and we are done.

 When recording an allocation, we need to capture the call stack, so we walk the stack upwards until we reach a frame address that is 0 or does not have the alignement of a pointer (8); at which point we know not to dereference it and go further.
 This will break if we disable frame pointers when compiling (`-fomit-frame-pointer`) which is in my opinion always a bad idea.
 There are other ways to get a call stack fortunately but they all are more involved and potentially slower.
+Note that this approach probably only works on x86_64, no idea how ARM does that.
 Here is a [deep dive](https://hacks.mozilla.org/2022/06/everything-is-broken-shipping-rust-minidump-at-mozilla/) on getting a stack trace in different environments.

 ```c
 static uint8_t record_call_stack(uint64_t *dst, uint64_t cap) {